tyrells/dosbox-svn-shaders/README.md

 # A few GLSL shaders for DOSBox SVN

 I have been working on writing shaders for the new version of DOSBox SVN (r4319).
-There are currently 3 shaders included in this repo:
+There are currently 6 shaders included in this repo:

-- pixellate.glsl - a port of the Pixellate shader by Fez and included in [libretro](https://github.com/libretro/glsl-shaders/blob/master/interpolation/shaders/pixellate.glsl).
+- interpolation/pixellate.glsl - a port of the Pixellate shader by Fez and included in [libretro](https://github.com/libretro/glsl-shaders/blob/master/interpolation/shaders/pixellate.glsl).
-- pp.glsl - a pixel-perfect shader with aspect ratio correction, based on [Marat Tanalin's algorithm](https://tanalin.com/en/articles/integer-scaling/).
+- interpolation/pp.glsl - a pixel-perfect shader with aspect ratio correction, based on [Marat Tanalin's algorithm](https://tanalin.com/en/articles/integer-scaling/).
 A [Shadertoy implementation](https://www.shadertoy.com/view/3dsyW7) is also available.
+- crt/CRT-EasyMode_tweaked.glsl - duganchen's CRT-EasyMode port, adapted by liPillON with some parameters slightly tweaked.
+- crt/CRT-Lottes_tweaked.glsl - MartyShepard's adaptation of duganchen's CRT-Lottes port, adapted for DOSBox SVN, and by liPillON with some parameters slightly tweaked.
+- crt/ScanLine.glsl - duganchen's ScanLine shader, adapted by liPillON
 - template.glsl - a shader that doesn't change anything and can be used as a template for other shaders.

 In order to get these shaders working, you will need to make the following changes to the `dosbox-SVN.conf` configuration file: